It all started with a challenge – build an ecommerce business from scratch and see how many sales we could generate in three days.

 In this case study you’ll learn step-by-step, exactly how we decided on a product to sell, sourced a supplier, and sold nearly a thousand dollars worth of product in just a few short days.

 In most cases, it takes some money to make money.
-We decided to allocate ourselves a modest but still noteworthy $500 in startup capital to help launch the business.
+We decided to allocate our small investment business $500 in startup capital to help launch.

 Before getting started, we sat down to decide the tasks that needed to be completed to launch the business.
 It was our lightweight version of a business plan, since we didn't need to formalize anything beyond a quick understanding for our team.